How to convert JSON to CSV in Python

 writer.writerow({field: user[field] for field in fieldnames})

-This script shows how to pull data from a public API and write a curated selection to a CSV file.
-It uses requests.get() to fetch the data, which is then parsed into a Python list with response.json().
+This script demonstrates how to pull data from a live API and save a specific subset of it to a CSV.
+It uses the requests library to fetch user data, and response.json() automatically parses the JSON into a list of dictionaries.

 Batch processing multiple JSON files with os.listdir()